achannarasappa/ticker/README.md

 * When a `currency` is defined, all values are converted including summary, quote, and position
 * Add cost basis lots in the currency of the exchange - these will be converted automatically when `currency` is defined
 * If a `currency` is not set (default behavior) and the `show-summary` option is enabled, the summary will be calculated in USD regardless of the exchange currency to avoid mixing currencies
 * Currencies are retrieved only once at start time - currency exchange rates do fluctuate over time and thus converted values may vary depending on when ticker is started
+* If the `currency-summary-only` is set to `true` and a value is set for `currency`, only the summary values will be converted

 ### Custom Color Schemes